Climate Science Glossary

 Skeptical Science are proactive with public engagement activities, making their climate communication more accessible and engaging to the public.
 This includes development of smartphone apps, providing interactive access to climate science and critical thinking content.
 Team members regularly conduct presentations and workshops for various groups including scientific groups, students, and environmental NGOs.
 The team developed a Massive Open Online Course in collaboration with the University of Queensland and continues to provide support for this course, offering pupil interaction, moderation, and ongoing content curation.

-The Skeptical Science community consists of a global community of volunteers.
+The Skeptical Science community consists of a global team of volunteers.
 Volunteers write blog posts, maintain rebuttals, create graphics, or author useful software tools.
 Furthermore, they contribute by moderating the comments sections, editing and proofreading posts, sharing information with visitors, responding to emails, and providing technical support.
 Volunteers from all over the world have translated selected content into more than 20 different languages.
-All of this work is done in the volunteer contributors’ spare time and everybody helps as much as time allows and where their interests take them.
+By far most of this work is done in the volunteer contributor's spare time with some project-related tasks done via paid contract on an as needed basis.
+Everybody helps as much as time allows and where their interests take them.

-Skeptical Science was created and maintained by John Cook, a research fellow at the Climate Change Communication Research Hub at Monash University.
+Skeptical Science was originally created and maintained by John Cook, now a Senior Research Fellow with the Melbourne Centre for Behaviour Change at the University of Melbourne.
 John co-authored the college textbooks Climate Change: Examining the Facts with Weber State University professor Daniel Bedford.
 He was also a coauthor of the textbook Climate Change Science: A Modern Synthesis and the book Climate Change Denial: Heads in the Sand.
+He wrote and drew the book Cranky Uncle vs. Climate Change.

 The Consensus Project Website